ipetkov/crane/docs/API.md

 minimal build of a package's dependencies.
 See `mkDummySrc` for more information on how the result is applied.

-In general, the following types of attributes are kept from the original input:
+In general, the default behavior is that the following types of attributes are kept from the original input:
 * basic package definitions (like name and version)
 * dependency definitions
 * feature definitions